 - have a high school diploma or GED

 - pass a physical evaluation*

-During your 12 month recruit class you will be taught each week by experienced firefighters, both volunteer are career.
-Classes typically meet once a week, but do occasionally require additional training during the week.
+During your 12 month recruit class you will be taught by experienced firefighters, both volunteer and career.
+Class typically meets once during the week.
 Occasionally additional weekday or weekend training may be required.
 Recruit class is a combination of online course work and hands on skills.
-Each week will focused on a different principle of firefighting.
+Each training will focused on a different principle of firefighting.
 There will be reading, quizzes, and tests that are online to be completed at home.
 The intensity of which can rival college level courses.
-Weekly training will center around skills pertaining to that week’s lesson.
+Weekly training will center around skills relating to that material.
 Once you are cleared to start making runs you must complete at least 24 hours of ride time each month in addition to weekly training and course work.
 When you graduate our class you will have obtained your KY 150 hour volunteer firefighter certification, as well as the IFSAC certifications: Firefighter I, Firefighter II, Hazmat Awareness, and Hazmat Operations.
 These four certifications are typically required to be hired by a Jefferson County department as a career firefighter.
 The certifications also transfer as college credit if you choose to pursue a degree in Fire Science.

-Fern Creek believes in investing in our volunteers.
+Fern Creek believes in investing in our team members.
 After you complete recruit school you are eligible for technical rescue training in a wide variety of skills.
 Fern Creek currently offers Technician level training in the following disciplines:

 - Emergency Medical

 You are also eligible to take outside classes throughout the state to help sharpen your skills.
 If you’d like to learn more the training we do visit our training page.